 Carers Victoria regularly partners with external institutions to conduct research focusing on LGBTIQA+ carers to inform industry and aid in advocacy:

 - Carers of LGBTIQA+ people with mental illness (2017)

 - An Extra Degree of Difficulty: Older LGBTI carers (2015)

-- After campaigning to all parties on behalf of carers interests in the lead up to the 2017 Victorian election, the Andrews Government committed to $4 million for carer support groups, focused on carers in regional areas, and under-recognised groups such as young carers and LGBTQIA+ carers
+- After campaigning to all parties on behalf of carers interests in the lead up to the 2017 Victorian election, the Andrews Government committed to $4 million for carer support groups, focused on carers in regional areas, and under-recognised groups such as young carers and LGBTIQA+ carers

 - Creating a Carers Handbook with Living Positive Victoria with information and resources for older people living with HIV (PLHIV) and their care team (including carers, care workers, health professionals, and family and friends)

 - Present at conferences on LGBTIQA+ carers interests and needs